pulumi/docs/content/what-is/top-iac-tools.md

 ### [Pulumi](https://www.pulumi.com/)

 This is the Pulumi website, so it's not an unbiased source of information.
-Still, Pulumi stands out as a versatile Infrastructure as Code (IaC) tool, offering the flexibility to manage infrastructure using a variety of programming languages.
+Still, Pulumi stands out as a versatile Infrastructure as Code tool, offering the flexibility to manage infrastructure using a variety of programming languages.

 This flexibility allows developers to define infrastructure with real programming constructs, such as loops and functions, simplifying the process of handling complex logic.
 Pulumi excels in multi-cloud support, integrating with major cloud providers such as AWS, Azure, Google Cloud, and many others.